 "I accidentally quick formatted a hard drive and lost some important files saved in that drive.
 Can I possibly undo the format and recover data after quick format?

 Please let me know if you have any reliable quick format recovery tool or software for a recommendation.
 Thanks!"

-This article offers you an easy and safe recovery software - EaseUS Data Recovery Wizard in Part 1 to help you restore all lost data.
+Do you need to undo quick format and recover lost files?
+Follow the quick format recovery solution below to bring back your formatted files and unformat your device to be usable again.
+This article offers you an easy and safe recovery software - EaseUS data recovery software in Part 1 to help you restore all lost data.
 With this reliable quick format recovery tool, you can recover data files from a formatted drive, partition, or external storage device in three simple steps.